dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 ### enum_constant_same_name_as_enclosing

-_The name of the enum constant can't be the same as the enum's name._
+_The name of the enum value can't be the same as the enum's name._

 #### Description

-The analyzer produces this diagnostic when an enum constant has the same name as the enum in which it's declared.
+The analyzer produces this diagnostic when an enum value has the same name as the enum in which it's declared.

 #### Example

-The following code produces this diagnostic because the enum constant `E` has the same name as the enclosing enum `E`:
+The following code produces this diagnostic because the enum value `E` has the same name as the enclosing enum `E`:

 ```dart
 enum E {